-For all these cases, we derive appropriate inequalities that will permit to develop simple black box "off-the-shelf" rejection algorithms that are uniformly fast over the class of all log-concave densities.
+densities.
 The expected number of iterations in von Neumann's rejection method is equal to the area under the bounding curve.
 This enables us to see what price we must pay for having only partial information.
 All algorithms can be adapted to discrete log-concave distributions but that will be done elsewhere.

-Past work on random variate generation for log-concave densities includes Devroye (1984 and 1986, section 8.2), where the first uniformly fast algorithms were developed.
+Past work on random variate generation for log-concave densities includes Devroye (1984 and 1986, Sec.
+8.2), where the first uniformly fast algorithms were developed.
 An extension to discrete log-concave distributions followed in 1987.
-Hörmann, Leydold and Derflinger (2004) (see also Hörmann and Leydold, 2000, 2001) designed black-box automated random variate generators.
+Hörmann, Leydold, and Derflinger (2004) (see also Leydold and Hörmann 2000, 2001) designed black-box automated random variate generators.
 In some of that work, they assume the availability of the derivative of f in black-box format.
 For example, they automate the method of finding a threshold beyond which an exponentially decreasing cap is used, and perform an optimization along the way.
 Their methods are fast and efficient, but a uniform performance guarantee is still missing.
 Further black box attempts include Devroye (2012).
-If many random variates are needed for a fixed distribution, then one could use table methods-adaptive or not-to break the line up into intervals on which we can to a good job bounding f.
-See, e.g., the book of Devroye (1986, chapter 8), Hörmann's table method (Hörmann, 1995), or the articles of Gilks (1992) and Gilks and Wild (1992, 1993), who developed the ARS algorithm, which stands for adaptive rejection sampling.
-The original paper of Gilks and Wild (1992) required also the derivative of f at various places (in black-box style), but Gilks (1992) did not need that.
-See also an exercise in Devroye (1986, chapter 8.2) about adaptive rejection sampling.
+If many random variates are needed for a fixed distribution, then one could use table methods - adaptive or not - to break the line up into intervals on which we can do a good job bounding f.
+See, e.g. the book of Devroye (1986, Chapter 8), Hörmann's table method (Hörmann 1995), or the articles of Gilks (1992) and Gilks and Wild (1992, 1993), who developed the ARS algorithm, which stands for adaptive rejection sampling.
+The original article of Gilks and Wild (1992) required also the derivative of f at various places (in black-box style), but Gilks (1992) did not need that.
+See also an exercise in Devroye (1986, Chapter 8.2) about adaptive rejection sampling.
 In any case, we are not aware of any uniform performance bounds for any of these methods.

-The paper is organized as follows.
-We begin in sections 2 and 3 with foundational inequalities for log-concave densities.
-In section 4, we deal with densities for which the normalization constant is known or computable up to a certain explicit margin, and the mode is known.
-This algorithm is used in sections 5 through 9 to develop or outline uniformly fast algorithms for all gamma and beta densities, the Pearson IV density, Losev's density and Chernoff's density.
-In section 11, we deal with rather common situations in which a mode is not explicitly known, such as is the case for polynomially tilted secant and cosecant distributions, and Sitenko's distribution.
-In section 12, the mode is known, but the normalization constant is not known.
+The article is organized as follows.
+We begin in Secs.
+2 and 3 with foundational inequalities for log-concave densities.
+In Sec.
+4, we deal with densities for which the normalization constant is known or computable up to a certain explicit margin, and the mode is known.
+This algorithm is used in Secs.
+5 through 9 to develop or outline uniformly fast algorithms for all gamma and beta densities, the Pearson IV density, Losev's density, and Chernoff's density.
+In Sec.
+11, we deal with rather common situations in which a mode is not explicitly known, such as is the case for polynomially tilted secant and cosecant distributions, and Sitenko's distribution.
+In Sec.
+12, the mode is known, but the normalization constant is not known.
 One can still develop a uniformly fast generator when the variance is known.
-In section 13, we deal with an unknown mode and unknown normalization constant, provided that both mean and variance are known.
+In Sec.
+13, we deal with an unknown mode and unknown normalization constant, provided that both mean and variance are known.

-2. Some useful properties of univariate log-concave desnities
+2. Some useful properties of univariate log-concave densities

 A density is log-concave if $\log(f)$ is concave.
 Log-concave densities are unimodal, but may have an interval of modes.
-Examples of log-concave densities include the normal distribution, the gamma (a) distribution for $a \geq 1$, the exponential distribution, the uniform distribution on [0,1], the logistic distribution, Gumbel's extreme value distribution, the Laplace distribution, the hyperbolic secant distribution, the chi-square distribution with $n \geq 2$ degrees of freedom, the beta (a,b) distribution for $a,b \geq 1$, and the Weibull (a) distribution with $a \geq 1$.
+Examples of log-concave densities include the normal distribution, the gamma (a) distribution for $a \ge 1$ , the exponential distribution, the uniform distribution on [0, 1], the logistic distribution, Gumbel's extreme value distribution, the Laplace distribution, the hyperbolic secant distribution, the chi-square distribution with $n \ge 2$ degrees of freedom, the beta (a, b) distribution for $a, b \ge 1$ , and the Weibull (a) distribution with $a \ge 1$ .
 Saumard and Wellner (2014) survey the main properties of log-concave distributions.
-Of particular utility to us is the distance between μ and m, starting with the Johnson-Rogers inequality (1951)
+Of particular utility to us is the distance between $\mu$ and m, starting with the Johnson and Rogers inequality (1951)